sphinxlab/toulbar2/docs/documentation/userdoc.rst

 It is also possible to read and combine multiple problem files (warning, they must be all in the same format, either wcsp, cfn, or xml).
 Variables with the same name are merged (domains must be identical), otherwise the merge is based on variable indexes (wcsp format).

-Formats are described in the followingi subparagraphs.
+Formats are detailed in the following subparagraphs.

 cfn format (.cfn, .cfn.gz, and .cfn.xz file extension)
 ------------------------------------------------------